in

 Apart from this, almonds are rich in vitamins like riboflavin, and the magnesium content of almonds is beneficial for maintaining blood glucose levels.

-2. Fruit Salad snack for diabetics
+2. Fruit Salad For Diabetics:

 mix fruit salad healthy snacks for diabetes